-The marketing world keeps changing, and businesses are struggling to keep up.
-2018 was the year of the micro-influencer, but today, nano-influencers are a big deal.
+The digital marketing world keeps changing, and businesses are struggling to keep up.
+2021 was the year of the micro-influencer, but today, nano-influencers are a big deal.

-Compared to other types of influencers, nano-influencers have small followings, more niche interests, and more local relevance.
-They don’t have many followers, but they make up for that with higher engagement.
+Compared to other types of influencers, such as micro-influencers, nano-influencers have small followings, more niche interests, and more local relevance.

-Their low profile makes them relatable to your target audience.
+Their low profile makes them relatable to the target audience of your influencer marketing efforts.
 They can also manage the size of their followers and respond to each comment personally.

 Nano-influencers have a following of between 1,000 and 10,000 followers.
-They are not necessarily looking for fame but are superfans of brands they like.
+They are not necessarily looking for fame like some micro-influencers, but are superfans of brands they like.

 When they are passionate about a brand, they share authentic experiences and grow a community around it.